JohnTitor99/Library/README.md

 ## Running the project

-There already is 1 created account, so if you want to check it out without registration:
+There is 1 created account already, so if you want to check it out without registration:

-login: admin
+*login*: **admin**
-password: adminadmin
+*password*: **adminadmin**

 At first, you should have installed Python on your computer.
-Not necessary, but advised to create a virtual environment, so you store your projects dependecies apart for avoiding conflicts beetwen packages.
+Not necessary, but advised to create a virtual environment, so you store your project's dependecies apart for avoiding conflicts beetwen packages.
 ```shell
 pip install virtualenv
 ```